priyamghosh2009/tensor-processing-unit-research-webpage/README.md

 ## ⭐ Closing Statement

-> “The future of AI is not only in smarter algorithms, but in smarter hardware that makes intelligence universally accessible.”
+> “The next generation of artificial intelligence will not only be defined by algorithms, but by the architectures that make them possible.”